aspose-words/Aspose.Words-API-References/english/net/aspose.words.fonts/fontinfocollection/embedtruetypefonts/_index.md

 second_title: Aspose.Words for .NET API Reference
 description:
 type: docs
-weight: 50
+weight: 30
 url: /net/aspose.words.fonts/fontinfocollection/embedtruetypefonts/
 ---
 ## FontInfoCollection.EmbedTrueTypeFonts property

 Specifies whether or not to embed TrueType fonts in a document when it is saved.
-Default value for this property is false.
+Default value for this property is **false**.

 ```csharp
 public bool EmbedTrueTypeFonts { get; set; }